Key Breed Facts

 The Rough Collie is slightly longer in the body than they are tall.
 They boast firm backs that gently rise over a dog's loins.
 Their ribs are well sprung and chests are quite broad and deep.
 Back legs are strong with muscular thighs showing a lot of sinew on the lower part of the leg.
 Their feet are oval shaped with well-padded soles and nicely arched, tight toes.
 However, a dog's back feet are a little less arched than their front ones.
 Tails are long which dogs carry low when resting, but higher when excited or alert and moving.

 When it comes to their coat, the Rough Collie boasts having a very thick, straight and coarse to the touch outer coat with a much softer and very close undercoat.
 The hair around a dog's neck is profuse forming a distinctive mane with dogs having smooth faces and ears.
 Their front legs are nicely feathered and lower back legs are profusely feathered although below the hock joint, the hair is smooth.
 Tails are profusely feathered.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 The Rough Collie is an extremely well-balanced and even-tempered dog which is why they have consistently remained one of the most popular family pets and companions with people the world over.
 They are also extremely intelligent and well-mannered, loving nothing more than to be in a family environment and included in everything that goes on around them.
 Rough Collies form strong ties with their owners and as such they do not like being left on their own for any length of time.
 They are best suited to families where at least one person usually stays at home when everyone else is out.
 When they are left on their own, they often develop separation anxiety which sees dogs becoming neurotic and stressed out.
 They can also become destructive around the home and start barking excessively which can turn into a real problem.

-It's really important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
-Their socialisation has to include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
-It's also crucial for their training to start early too and it has to be consistent throughout a dog's life so they understand what is expected of them.
+It's important for these dogs to be well socialised from a young age so they grow up to be confident, outgoing mature dogs.
+Their socialisation must include introducing them to lots of new situations, noises, people, other animals and dogs once they have been fully vaccinated.
+It's also crucial for their training to start early too and it should be consistent throughout a dog's life so they understand what is expected of them.
 A Rough Collie is never happier than when they know their place in the pack and who they can look to for direction and guidance.
 If they don't know who is the alpha dog in a household, they may quickly take on the role of dominant dog which can make them harder to live with and handle.

 They like to herd things and this includes the herding the kids which they do so by nipping at their heels which is a working trait that's deeply embedded in their psyche and one that needs to be gently curbed when Rough Collies are still young and before it becomes a real issue.